mkirchner/marginalize.sh/README.md

 ### Lefties!

-If you're left-handed, you also might want the margin on the left:
+If you're left-handed, you might want to try with the margin on the left:

         $ marginalize.sh -i girshick_15_fast.pdf \
                          -o girshick_15_fast-notes.pdf \